RomanDataScience/CA1-model/README.md

 ## Current Scope

-This repo snapshot does not currently include a maintained `tests/` directory.
 The focus is on executable simulation workflows and saved study artifacts:

 - full-network runs from `src/init.py`
 - VIP batch optimization from `src/batch_vip_optuna.py`